 Finally, we paid a visit to corporate cinema agency 1camera.
 They have put together a 15s introvideo which we will use for our videos (vlogs).
 We are currently working on our first vlog (employing the techniques that Veerle, JP and Peter taught us) about our journey, so watch this space…

-Essential gear and skills
+Essential Gear and Skills

-Whereas Ivar and I still don’t fully realize that we are very close to leaving for our trip, our wallets certainly noticed.
-We bought a lot of groceries, purchased a satellite phone and spent a day configuring it to receive weather files on our computer (an article on how I achieved this amazing feat will follow).
+Whereas we still don’t fully realize that we are very close to leaving for our trip, our wallets certainly noticed.
+We bought a lot of groceries, purchased a satellite phone and spent a day configuring it to receive weather files on our computer (an article on how we achieved this amazing feat will follow).
 With the help of donations we were able to buy an electric outboard motor for the dinghy.
 It is charged with solar and wind energy – we can’t wait to use it at our first anchorage.
-Finally, we visited a diving centre in Alkmaar to refresh our diving skills.
+Finally, we visited KevMic diving centre in Alkmaar to refresh our diving skills.
 It turned out that we had forgotten most of the routines, so there were a lot of “aha”-moments in the pool.
 We came back with two sets of diving gear, which will enable us to inspect the boat from below, remove fishing line caught in the propellor, and admire the underwater world.

 In stark contrast with the admiration of life underneath the boat, we also plan on catching fish for consumption.
 Once again we drew on friends to prepare us for that.
 Mirjam showed us the ins and outs of gutting fish, while Jelle gave us tips and tools for their preparation on the bbq.
 Now all we need is to catch the fish!